de-la-viz/rmarkdown_report_example/README.md

-# rmarkdown_report_example
+# Rmarkdown Report

-An example of how a report can be written in Rmarkdown, in a reproducible and automatable way.
+This is a work sample to illustrate how a report can be built with RMarkdown.
+Everything is written in R and markdown.
+The data is processed, reshaped, analyzed, and plotted in the same [document](https://github.com/de-la-viz/rmarkdown_report_example/blob/master/sample_automated_Rmd_report.Rmd) as the report is written.
+Thus, the report is automatable and reproducible.
+A [LaTeX template](https://github.com/de-la-viz/rmarkdown_report_example/blob/master/my_tex_template.tex) is used for the design, and [the output is a PDF](https://github.com/de-la-viz/rmarkdown_report_example/blob/master/sample_automated_Rmd_report.pdf).
+The layout, the style of the plots, and the fonts used (currently IBM Plex Sans) can be adapted to fit your corporate design.
+Variations of this report (without LaTeX template) could output Powerpoint or PDF presentations, HTML reports, or HTML presentations.